-Sisi, president since 2014, says security and stability are paramount and denies there are political prisoners in Egypt.
+Rights groups say thousands of political prisoners remain in detention but Sisi and his supporters say security and stability are paramount and deny there are political prisoners in Egypt.